ukatc/AtLAST_sensitivity_calculator/README.md

         $ pip install -r requirements.txt

-3. Start a server with Flask:
+3. Start a server with Flask - note: this may take a minute to load:

         $ flask run